jstubbins98-netize/Rewind-Proxy/README.md

 - Python 3.10 or later
 - `pip install -r requirements.txt` (installs `requests` and `beautifulsoup4`)
 - Internet connection on the machine running the proxy
-- For the Pi 5 ethernet wizard: `sudo` access and optionally `dnsmasq` installed
+- For automatic Linux ethernet setup: Linux, `sudo` access, and a wired port not carrying the host's default internet route

 ---